-- 7.1.1 The requirements of this Section do not apply to the lifts with the safe working load less than 250 kg and to the lifts of special construction such as outboard lifts, as well as to the auxiliaries used for securing cargo (e.g. rigging screws, hooks, shoes on the rails, lighting gates, etc.) which are not an integral part of the lift. - 7.1.2 The lifts and their components shall be so designed, constructed and installed on board ships as to ensure their safe and efficient operation in full compliance with these Rules, recognized standards and specifications based on the above documents and approved in accordance with the established procedure. - 7.1.3 The ratio of drum, sheave or block diameter measured in the groove bottom to the rope diameter shall not be less than the values given in Table 7.1.3.
+- 7.1.1 The requirements of this Section do not apply to the lifts with the safe working load less than 250 kg and to the lifts of special construction such as outboard lifts, as well as to the auxiliaries used for securing cargo (e.g. rigging screws, hooks, shoes on the rails, lighting gates, etc.) which are not an integral part of the lift. - 7.1.2 The lifts and their components shall be so designed, constructed and installed on board ships as to ensure their safe and efficient operation in full compliance with these Rules, recognized standards and specifications approved by the Register.